RAMLEH 1914-1918 MEMORIAL

 The original RAMLEH 1914-1918 MEMORIAL was erected in 1961 to commemorate more than 300 Commonwealth, German and Turkish servicemen of the First World War who lie buried in the following cemeteries in Israel, which could no longer be maintained:-

-JAFFA (JABALIYE) MUHAMMADEN CEMETERY - 98 (Unidentified) Egyptian Labour Corps.
+JAFFA (JABALIYE) MUSLIM CEMETERY - 98 (Unidentified) Egyptian Labour Corps.

 JERICHO MILITARY CEMETERY No.2 - 17 Indian, 1 Egyptian Labour Corps, 4 German and 3 (Unidentified) Turkish.

-JUNCTION STATION MUHAMMADEN CEMETERY - 111 (Unidentified) Egyptian Labour Corps, 7 Indian, 1 Egyptian Camel Transport Corps, 3 Turkish (2 unidentified).
+JUNCTION STATION MUSLIM CEMETERY - 111 (Unidentified) Egyptian Labour Corps, 7 Indian, 1 Egyptian Camel Transport Corps, 3 Turkish (2 unidentified).

 LATRUN EGYPTIAN CEMETERY - 68 (Unidentified) Egyptian Labour Corps.